pip-blend360/churn_ai_demo/presentationV2.md

 ---

-## Slide 9 — Scoped Rules by Folder
+## Slide 9 — On Demand Context -- Scoped Rules by Folder
 Different parts of a project need different rules.

 Create: